 Anyone who feels persistently tired or groggy during the day should consult a medical provider to find out why and take steps to address the problem.

-The medical provider may start by asking a number of questions, such as:
+The medical provider may start by asking a

 - What is your typical sleep schedule on weekdays and weekends?